abtin/notes/2022/Mar.md

 - Pandas is fun POwerBI is not!
 PowerBI is a neglected, abandoned piece of torture which is stock in early 2000.
 The pain that these type of software caused made some creative people to think about User Experience!!

+### Mar 17, 2022

+#### Thoughts

+- Continuing to have fun with pandas.
+It's a real swiss army for anyone playing with data.